CivicActions/guidebook/company-policies/sustainability.md

 ## Training and Education

-Our team is beginning to take on Earth Day activities to help raise awareness within the company.
-We have started the process of building a Sustainability Onboarding Workshop.
-This will help raise awareness of the importance of sustainability.
+We have provided a Sustainability Onboarding Workshop for all staff and will continue to provide it as we hire new staff.
+We will also continue to build awareness through activities like Earth Day to help raise awareness within the company.
+This will help build on the current culture which embraces sustainability.

 ## Communication and Feedback